OpenMPT/openmpt/README.md

     If you need further help with the VST and ASIO SDKs, get in touch with the main developers.

+ -  7-Zip is required to be installed in the default path in order to build the required files for OpenMPT Wine integration.

+		Please visit [7-zip.org](http://www.7-zip.org/) to download 7-Zip.

 ### libopenmpt and openmpt123